-The Cariboo mines offered a ready and profitable outlot for "ashington cattle and the stockmon quickly recover dfrom their lesses.
+The Cariboo mines offered a ready and profitable outlet for "ashington cattle and the stockmen quickly recover dfrom their losses.
 In the summer of 1862 Dan Drumheller drove 240 head to the Cariboo district.
-Seef was searce and sold for "1.50 a point at the mines.
+Beef was scarce and sold for "1.50 a pound at the mines.
 On theselong hard drives the cattlemen formed companies and drove together for protection from the Indians.
 (Drumheller)

-Beginning in 1862 large nume s of cattle were driven to the British Columbia mines, his ready and profitable market brought an influx of stockmen into the Yakima valley.
-William Pa ker and John Allen drove in a largeherd and settled in Parker Bottom.
-They were the first cattlemen to build there.
-In 1864 the Fort Simcoe Indians began to purchase cattle and their hard grew until in 1878 it numbered 3,500 head.
-Sometime later themilitary forces took charge of the Fort and sold the hard of which Splawn bought the largest portion.
+Beginning in 1862 large numers of cattle were driven to the British Columbia mines. his ready and profitable market brought an influx of stockmen into the Yakima valley.
+William Pa ker and John Allen drove in a largeherd and settled in Parker Bottom. hey were the first cattlemen to build there.
+In 1864 the Fort Simcoe Indians began to purchase cattle and their herd grew until in 1878 it numbered 3,500 head.
+Sometime later themilitary forces took charge of the Fort and sold the herd of which plawn bought the largest portion.